our vision

 Fortunately, about the same time these statistics were revealed, a movement began to emerge.
 Organically and through the relationship of a few pastors finding themselves on common ground, with the same heart to see our towns and cities transformed, TogetherPDX was born.

-advisory Team
+Advisory Team

 Victor Alvarizares

-Casa del Padre
+Casa de Padre

 Eastside Imago Dei Community

-Jeff Grubb
+Jeff grubb

 M.J.
 Murdock Charitable Trust